Code-Institute-Submissions/Professional-Training-Development/README.md

 - 'Book Now!' button function (JS) or --> Form (JS/Python 3).
 - Additional depth of detail for each course, for example Planned Learning Outcomes.
 - Client, Collaborator, and Individual Testimonials to increase credibility and trust.
-- Blog/Vlog to sell visions, ideas, possibilites of value to the users, with examples of course and coaching work (2 to 3-minute snippets).
+- Blog/Vlog to sell visions, ideas, possibilities of value to the users, with examples of course and coaching work (2 to 3-minute snippets).
 - The design decision is to rely on simple Flexbox and Grid Layouts, rather than relying on a framework such as Bootstrap 4, and still maintain a responsive web design.
-In future I may stick to solely to Grid with the minmax() function to ensure a responsive web design, or venture further into Bootstrap 4 territory.
+In future I may stick to solely to Grid with the `minmax()` function to ensure a responsive web design, or venture further into Bootstrap 4 territory.
 I've left the Grid layout defined in style.css as-is for future additions.

 ## Technology

 A list of the languages, frameworks, libraries, and other tools used for this project.

+### Code:
 * [HTML 5.2. - W3C Recommendation, 14 December 2017](https://www.w3.org/TR/html52/)
 	* The project uses HTML 5 to create the content.
 * [CSS 3 CSS - Snapshot 2018 W3C Working Group Note, 22 January 2019](https://www.w3.org/TR/css-2018/)
 	* The project uses CSS 3 to style the content and provide the layout.

+### Development and Staging Platforms and Environments
 * [GitHub / GitPod /Git / GitHub Pages](https://github.com/)
 	* The project uses GitHub:
 		* GitPod to create and edit the project files (HTML 5 and CSS 3).